insora Research Summary: Adaptive AI Assistant for SME Productivity

 7. Security, privacy, and compliance

-Given European privacy priorities and trust barriers, transparent safeguards and third‑party attestations are critical adoption levers.
+Security certifications such as ISO-27001 are targeted to build trust and reduce procurement friction.
+Given European privacy priorities and trust barriers, transparent safeguards and third-party attestations serve as critical adoption levers.

 8. Cost model and efficiency

-LLM usage typically dominates operating cost.
-The system minimizes in‑context tokens by statistically selecting the most relevant information for each task, yielding orders‑of‑magnitude cost reductions compared to naïve full‑context strategies.
+LLM usage typically dominates operating costs.
+The system minimizes in-context tokens by statistically selecting the most relevant information for each task, yielding orders-of-magnitude cost reductions compared to naïve full-context strategies.

 Disclaimer

-This independent research summary paraphrases internal research findings and does not disclose or reproduce any confidential or NDA‑protected documents.
+This independent research summary paraphrases internal research findings and does not disclose or reproduce any confidential or NDA-protected documents.
 All product descriptions and quantitative insights are presented at a high level and may evolve as the product develops.
-External statistics are indicative and sourced from publicly available reports listed above.
+External statistics are indicative and sourced from publicly available reports.